Hairy Bikers Christmas Ham Recipe

 Instructions

-4. Rest: Let the ham rest for 10 minutes before carving.
+6. Rest and serve: Let the ham rest for 15 minutes before carving.
+Warm any collected pan juices and serve alongside.

 Leave a Reply